Cognition: Classical computationalism

-Computationalism interprets cognition as a form of computation, highlighting the similarities between minds and computers.
-Classical computationalism understands cognitions as symbol manipulations and asserts that the brain represents information through symbols or strings of symbols.
-In this view, computations operate on strings to create new strings according to a set of mechanical rules.
-These rules only depend on the syntactic structure of the strings, meaning that cognitive processes have no understanding of what the symbols represent.
-For example, a simple calculator transforms the string "3 + 7" into the result "10" according to the mechanical rules of arithmetic without grasping the meaning of these numerals.
-To handle complex data dealing with many entities and their interrelations, theorists often introduce more sophisticated symbol-based devices of knowledge representation, such as semantic nets, schemata, and frames.
+Computationalism asserts that cognition is a type of computation, highlighting the similarities between minds and computers.
+In its classical form, it argues that the brain represents information through strings of symbols.
+It treats thought as symbol manipulation: cognitions operate on strings to create new strings.
+A key feature of this model is that cognitive processes follow mechanical rules that depend on the syntactic structure of symbol strings without considering what the symbols represent.
+In this regard, individual processes work similarly to an electronic calculator that transforms the string "3 + 7" into the result "10" according to the mechanical rules of arithmetic without grasping the meaning of these numerals.
+Theories extend this symbol-based approach with more sophisticated devices of knowledge representation, such as semantic nets, schemata, and frames, to explain how the mind handles complex data involving many entities and relations.

 According to classical computationalism, any cognitive activity is at its fundamental level a formal symbol manipulation, including perception, reasoning, planning, and language processing.
-This perspective helps researchers analyze and distinguish cognitive processes by examining the types of representations involved and the mechanical rules followed.
+Researchers using this perspective analyze and distinguish cognitive processes by examining the types of representations involved and the mechanical rules followed.
 The tri-level hypothesis divides this study into three levels of abstraction.
 The highest level analyzes the goal or purpose of a process, identifying the information it receives, the problem it aims to solve, and the result it produces.
-The intermediary level involves the decomposition of the process into individual steps, analyzing how the computation is performed or which algorithm is used.
+The intermediary level decomposes the process into individual steps, analyzing how the computation is performed or which algorithm is used.
 The most concrete level explores how the algorithm is implemented on a material level through neurological systems.

 Classical computationalism is closely related to the information-processing approach, which assumes that most cognitive activities are complex processes arising from the interaction of several subprocesses.
 Each process is characterized by the function it performs, which is connected to the input information it obtains, how it transforms this information, and the output it generates.
 Interaction happens when the output of one subprocess acts as the input for another.
 This approach is associated with serial models in which complex computations are divided into sequences of calculations where intermediary results are computed and transmitted until a final output is produced.
 It typically divides the mind into a small number of high-level systems responsible for different tasks, such as perception, memory, and reasoning.
 Information-processing models often rely on a hierarchical cognitive architecture where a central system integrates information from other units and formulates overall goals.